zognin/tp/docs/DeveloperGuide.md

 1. The new ingredient is added to a copy of the ingredients list of the specified order or recipe, forming a new ingredients list.
 1. `Model` updates the order or recipe with the new ingredients list.
 1. `Storage` saves the changes.
-1. Feedback about the status of the add is shown to the user.
+1. Feedback about the status of the addition is shown to the user.

 The sequence diagram is similar to the edit feature.